Skip to Content

 What are the best things to cook in an Instant Pot?

-We say THIS is our #1 favorite Instant Pot dinner recipe followed by Instant Pot lazy lasagna and a few off of our cheap Instant Pot recipes made on a weekly basis.
+We say THIS is our #1 favorite Instant Pot dinner recipe followed by lazy lasagna, spaghetti, chili and a few off of our other cheap recipes we make with the high pressure function on a weekly basis.

 Can you use frozen chicken in the Instant Pot?